Page PDF

 Semester 1 Course Title Credit Hours

-ENGL 2150 Critical Introduction to Cinema Studies 3
+ENGL 2150 Critical Introduction to Cinema Studies HH 3

 Semester total: 3